danielbodnar/awesome-stars/BY-LANG.md

 ## Rust

+- [ashuio/shavee](https://github.com/ashuio/shavee) - shavee is a Program to automatically decrypt and mount ZFS datasets using Yubikey HMAC as 2FA or any File on USB/SFTP/HTTPS drive with support for PAM to auto mount home directories.
 - [rust-cross/cargo-zigbuild](https://github.com/rust-cross/cargo-zigbuild) - Compile Cargo project with zig as linker
 - [Aloxaf/silicon](https://github.com/Aloxaf/silicon) - Create beautiful image of your source code.
 - [your-tools/ruplacer](https://github.com/your-tools/ruplacer) - Find and replace text in source files